JordanBell/Uni_CompilerConstruction_Part1/README.md

 ## How to Build
 Entering `bash build.sh` will build all necessary files.

-#### Notes
-* This may not be necessary, as Parser.native is already built.
-* When rebuilding, you may need to run `bash build.sh` twice in total, before it works.

 ## How to Test
 ### Batch
 Entering `bash test.sh` will run all tests and print out the results. `bash test.sh -verbose` will perform the tests and print out a parsed expression structure for the successful files.

 ### Individual files
 All *.txt test files are found within the `test_cases` directory.
 To run the program on a particular test file, for example test\_cases/small0.txt, enter the command: `src/Parser.native test\_cases/small0.txt`.
-Use the optional `-verbose` argument to the see the parsed expression structure
+Use the optional `-verbose` argument to the see the parsed expression structure.